tari/83pa28d/lesson/day03.md

 subtitle: Number Systems, Registers, Memory, and Variables
 ---

+**Captain Calc Edit: Delete the following.
+Do not discourage the reader.**

 It's high time we jumped in and actually started off on this assembly kick.
 Now, we are going to cover a lot of vital stuff concerning number theory, how it relates to computers, and yes, even some assembly.
 These are the absolute